Linderinn/Faq-Accordin-Card/README.md

 ### What I learned

 First steps in HTML and CSS - solutions compiled from various tutorials that helped me understand the structure, work in VSC, use the program, write the code structure correctly.
-The use of JavaScript to perform actions aimed at allowing the user to properly operate and view the page element.
+The use of JavaScript to perform actions aimed at allowing the user to properly operate and view the page element. <br>

-Learning to use GitHub, uploading code on GitHub to the repository.
+Learning to use GitHub, uploading code on GitHub to the repository. <br>

 I'm glad you can be here :)

 ### Continued development

-In order to learn more about how to write correct code, I have read a book called:
+In order to learn more about how to write correct code, I have read a book called: <br>
 👉 "HTML and CSS.
 Design and Build a Website.
-Front-End Developer's Handbook" by Jon Duckett, 👉 Pluralsight Course: Front-End Web Development Quick Start With HTML5, CSS, and JavaScript by Shawn Wildermuth, 👉 Pluralsight Course: JavaScript: Getting Started- Mark Zamoyta 👉 Youtube- JS, HTML, CSS (CSS Tutorial – Full Course for Beginners- freeCodeCamp.org) 👉 W3 Schools--> JavaScript Documentation
+Front-End Developer's Handbook" by Jon Duckett, <br>
+👉 Pluralsight Course: Front-End Web Development Quick Start With HTML5, CSS, and JavaScript by Shawn Wildermuth, <br>
+👉 Pluralsight Course: JavaScript: Getting Started- Mark Zamoyta <br>
+👉 Youtube- JS, HTML, CSS (CSS Tutorial – Full Course for Beginners- freeCodeCamp.org) <br>
+👉 W3 Schools--> JavaScript Documentation

-Next step:
+Next step: <br>
-👉 Eduweb: Vue and React Course
+👉 Eduweb: Vue and React Course <br>
-👉 Bootstrap Documentation
+👉 Bootstrap Documentation <br>
 👉 Pluralsight: JavaScript

 ### Useful resources